virteal/l8/README.md

 ```
   l8.begin              -- enter new L8 scope
-    .step( block )      -- queue a new step
+    .step( block )      -- queue a new step on the path to task's completion
     .fork( block )      -- queue a new step on a new parallel path
     .walk( block )      -- walk a step on its path, at most once per step
     .loop               -- enter a non blocking loop, made of iterative steps